canada-ca/canada-ca.github.io/_drafts/2017-08-30-themes-and-topics.markdown

 <img class="img-responsive" alt="Tree testing the information architecture" src="/images/Tree_test_results_2014.JPG">

-## Find out more
+## What do you think?

-We’re happy to share what we’ve learned.
-Email us at ux.eu@tbs-sct.gc.ca
+We want to hear from you!
+You can post tweets using the hashtag #Canadadotca or email us at ux.eu@tbs-sct.gc.ca.

 ## Explore further